IBM/wmla-assets/dli-learning-path/accelerate-ml-with-gpu/README.md

-# Build a movie recommendation system with and without GPU in Cloud Pak for Data
+# use scikit learning, cuML and xgboost with Watson Machine Learning Accelerator

-The material in this folder supports the movie recommendation use case.
-See the full article:  [Build a movie recommendation system with and without GPU](http://)
+The material in this folder supports the scikit learning use case and cuML use case.

 To build a movie recommendation system, you will need to: